 - 7-9 Seymour Street Traralgon

 These disposal bins are accessible at all times and are capable of taking large capacity needle and syringe disposal containers.

-Latrobe Community Health Services employs Regional Mobile Drug Safety Workers who are available for assistance, education and advice on any drug related issues.
-They can be contacted on the above phone numbers during office hours.
+Latrobe Community Health Services employ a Regional Mobile Drug Safety Worker who is available for assistance, education and advice on any drug related issues.
+Latrobe Community Health Service can be contacted on the above phone numbers during office hours.